bluegreen-labs/igrf/README.md

 [![R-CMD-check](https://github.com/bluegreen-labs/igrf/workflows/R-CMD-check/badge.svg)](https://github.com/bluegreen-labs/igrf/actions)

-The `igrf` package generates the 13th generation International Geomagnetic Reference Field.
-This is an implementation of the Fortran code provided on the NOAA website (<https://www.ngdc.noaa.gov/IAGA/vmod/igrf.html>).
-The main code driving the model output is taken from the original Fortran model published by Alken et al. 2021.
-Outputs have been verified to correspond with the original code with the exception that values in this implementation are not rounded before output (as in the original model).
+The 13th Generation International Geomagnetic Reference Field (IGRF) implemented as an R package.
+The `igrf` package provides an R version of the of the original IGRF model in Fortran published by Alken et al. 2021 (available on the NOAA website <https://www.ngdc.noaa.gov/IAGA/vmod/igrf.html>).
+R outputs have been verified to correspond with the original Fortran code and can be considere equivalent with the exception that values in the R are not rounded before output.
 For all intents and purposes the data can be considered equivalent.

-For full model details I refer Alken et al. 2021, and the project website where both the original code and a brief model description can be found.
-The authors of both the R package and the original Fortran code take no responsibility regarding the use of these data within a professional context (health risks).
+For full model details I refer to Alken et al. 2021, and the project website where both the original code and a brief model description can be found.
+The authors of both the R package and the original Fortran code take no responsibility regarding the use of these data within a professional context.
+For caveats on model use I refer to the health warning on the original project website (<https://www.ngdc.noaa.gov/IAGA/vmod/igrfhw.html>).

 ## Installation